-Grades are submitted in the online course management system by the instructor within one week of the end of the course.
+The instructor submits grades in the online course management system within one week of the end of the course.
 Students who are in good financial standing may view and print their online transcript and grades by logging into their online account.
-Students who are unable to view their grades online may request a copy of their current grades from the Office of Records and Registration.
+Students who are unable to view their grades online may request a copy of their current grades from the Registrar's Office.
 Grades are not mailed; however, students may request a certified copy of their grades, if needed.
 Transcripts will not be released online or in hard copy if the student is financially indebted to the College.